 Redistribute tables to balance existing data over the newly expanded cluster.

 After creating an expansion schema, you can bring Greenplum Database back online and redistribute tables across the entire array with gpexpand.
-Target low-use hours when the utility's CPU usage and table locks have minimal impact on operations.
-Rank tables to redistribute the largest or most critical tables in preferential order.
+Aim to run this during low-use hours when the utility's CPU usage and table locks have minimal impact on operations.
+Rank tables to redistribute the largest or most critical tables first.

 Ranking Tables for Redistribution

-For large systems, Pivotal recommends controlling table redistribution order.
+For large systems, you can control the table redistribution order.
 Adjust tables' rank values in the expansion schema to prioritize heavily-used tables and minimize performance impact.
 Available free disk space can affect table ranking; see Managing Redistribution in Large-Scale Greenplum Systems.

 To rank tables for redistribution by updating rank values in gpexpand.status_detail, connect to Greenplum Database using psql or another supported client.
 Update gpexpand.status_detail with commands such as: